Surfers Paradise is the heart of the Gold Coast, loved by locals and a stark reminder of a youth well spent for locals.

 Where: 52 The Esplanade, Surfers Paradise (on the corner of Elkhorn Avenue)

-If relaxing is more your style, opt for a Surfers Paradise River Cruise.
+Mid-morning: After letting your breakfast settle, relax with a Surfers Paradise River Cruise.
 The cruise travels through the waterways at a leisurely pace while the Captain points out interesting sights and celebrity homes along the way.
 Morning tea is served and can be enjoyed on the sunlit deck overlooking the skyline.

 Where: 63 Cavill Ave, Surfers Paradise (next to the Tiki statue)

 Early afternoon: Surfers Paradise has a huge variety of shops to wander through from high end to highly touristy.
 You could easily lose hours (and dollars) in Cavill Mall alone.

 If you’re keen for more activities there’s also Timezone, Infinity – a mind-blowing maze adventure, the Wax Museum – where you’ll come face to face with Johnny Depp, Kylie Minogue and the Dalai Lama and Ripley’s Believe it or Not Odditorium – offering 16 themed galleries filled with unbelievable artifacts and interactive exhibits.
 Perhaps a spot of mini golf at King Tutt’s Putt Putt.

 Late afternoon: Get a birds eye view of the Gold Coast from 240 metres in the air at SkyPoint Observation Deck.
 Relax and enjoy afternoon tea (or a sneaky cocktail) while marveling at 360 degree views of the Coast from the ocean to the hinterland.
 Hot tip: Head up just before sunset to see the dazzling lights of Surfers come on.